 How Often Should You Do Dumbbell Front Raises?

-Front raises are not as ‘mandatory’ as other exercises because they primarily target the anterior deltoids.
-Most ‘push’ exercises (push-ups, bench presses, overhead presses, etc.) target the same muscle, which means it doesn’t need as much direct work to grow effectively.
+Front raises primarily target the anterior deltoids.
+Most ‘push’ exercises (push-ups, bench presses, overhead presses, etc.) target the same muscle, which means you’re often working this muscle with other exercises as well.

 Exercises to Perform With Dumbbell Front Raises

 As mentioned, dumbbell front raises primarily target the anterior deltoid head, which means you should pair the activity with other exercises for balanced shoulder development.
 (1)

 Good movements to combine front raises with include: